vega/altair/doc/user_guide/interactions.rst

 The result above is a chart that allows you to click and drag to create a selection region, and to move this region once the region is created.

+So far this example is very similar to what we did in the :ref:`variable example <basic variable>`: we created a selection parameter using ``brush = alt.selection_interval()``, and we attached that parameter to the chart using ``add_parameter``.

-Conditions: Making the chart respond
+Conditions: Making the Chart Respond
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is neat, but the selection doesn't actually *do* anything yet.
+The example above is neat, but the selection doesn't actually *do* anything yet.
 To use this selection, we need to reference it in some way within
 the chart.
 Here, we will use the :func:`condition` function to create
 a conditional color encoding: we'll tie the color to the ``"Origin"``